zackaira/Blockons/readme.txt

 Are you building an online store using WooCommerce?

 Blockons also includes the following WooCommerce blocks for your online WooCommerce store.
+**Note:** WooCommerce needs to be installed and active to use these blocks.

 &#9989; **WooCommerce Account Icon** - WooCommerce block Place an icon in your website's header or footer for easy account access or login.
 Choose from various icons and customize their colors.
 When a user is logged in, you can show quick links to different WooCommerce user account pages.